Jon-Bovi/data-structures/README.md

 - Methods:

-    - push
+    - push(value): insert value at head of list

-    - append
+    - append(value): add value to tail of list

-    - pop
+    - pop(): remove head and return its value

-    - shift
+    - shift(): remove tail and return its value

-    - remove
+    - remove(val): remove first instance of value in list, or raise exception if no matches